uc-cdis/gen3.org/content/resources/user/cli-submission.md

 ## 3. Upload files to Object Storage with Cloud Resource Command Line Interface
 * * *

-Data can be submitted to a separate cloud resource as long as requirements for access and authorization are met.
+Data can be uploaded to a single or separate cloud resources as long as requirements for access and authorization are met.
 In order to support the many advantages of using Gen3’s standard tooling for CLI-DFS, data needs to first be organized and copied to cloud buckets following the guidelines detailed below.

-### Data and Access Considerations

-The recommended (and simplest) way for Gen3 to provide controlled access to data is via Signed URLs.
-Signed URLs are the only fully cloud-agnostic method supported by Gen3 and additionally are supported by all major cloud resource providers.
-They also allow for short-lived, temporary access to the data for reduced risk.
-Lastly, utilizing signed URLs places very few restrictions on the organization of data within could bucket(s).

 ### Allocating Data in Buckets Based on User Access